notsag-dev/pwk/README.md

 - `net user`: Without the username, it retrieves information of other user accounts
 - `hostname`
 - `systeminfo | findstr /B /C:"OS Name" /C:"OS Version" /C:"System Type"`
+- Go to program files folder to check what's installed.
+Check if any of those programs is vulnerable.
 - `tasklist /SVC`: Used to list processes
 - `ipconfig /all`
 - `route print`: Print networking routing tables